Leadership Team

 National Renewable Energy Laboratory (NREL)

-Beckham received his Ph.D. in chemical engineering at MIT in 2007.
+Beckham received his Ph.D. in chemical engineering at the Massachusetts Institute of Technology in 2007.
 He currently leads and works with an interdisciplinary team of biologists, chemists, and engineers at NREL on green processes and products using chemistry and biology, including in the areas of biomass conversion and plastics upcycling.
 He is the founder of two Gordon Research Conferences, including one on lignin and the other on plastics recycling and upcycling, and a co-organizer of the Chemical Sciences Roundtable of the National Academies of Sciences, Engineering, and Medicine meeting on "Closing the Loop on the Plastics Dilemma."
-In BOTTLE, Beckham’s team will apply their expertise in chemical catalysis, material science, synthetic biology, separations, analytics, and characterization to conduct research and development towards plastics deconstruction, upcycling, and redesign.
+In BOTTLE, Beckham's team will apply their expertise in chemical catalysis, material science, synthetic biology, separations, analytics, and characterization to conduct research and development towards plastics deconstruction, upcycling, and redesign.

 Kat Knauer, Ph.D.